huseyinatahaninan/Differentially-Private-Fine-tuning-of-Language-Models/README.md

 This repo contains the code of ['Differentially Private Fine-tuning of Language Models'](https://arxiv.org/abs/2110.06500), which is published as a conference paper at ICLR 2022.
 Please find the instructions in the subfloders.

+# Contact

+Please feel free to raise any issues.
+The contacts of authors can be found in [here](https://arxiv.org/abs/2110.06500).
+Feel free to drop us an email if you have any questions.

 # Citation

 ```